 A rent increase is allowable during a fixed term tenancy.
 In both fixed and non-fixed term tenancies a property owner must give the tenant 60 days written notice of intention to increase the rent stating the amount of the increase and the date it is to take effect.
-Rent cannot be increased before the elapse of twelve months and any further increases must be 12 months apart (s20).
+Rent cannot be increased before the lapse of twelve months of the contract and any further increases must be 12 months apart (s20).
 The increase can only be 10% of the contracted rental price.
 If a tenant considers a rent increase unreasonable, they should consider writing a letter to that effect to the owner or real estate agent.
 However, there are no other avenues to address this.
 If the property owner or agent sticks to the requirements under s20, then the increases are lawful.

 If a tenant gets behind in rent, a property owner can serve on the tenant a 14 day notice to vacate the premises (s42(1)(a)).
 If during that notice period the tenant pays the arrears in full, the notice is automatically cancelled (s42(2)).
 This process can occur twice in a 12 month period.
 However, if on a third or more occasion a tenant gets into rent arrears, an owner has the right to enforce a notice to vacate regardless of whether or not the tenant makes up the arrears (s42(2)).
 Under the Act a person cannot make distress for unpaid rent or seize a tenant’s goods for rent arrears.
 A property owner may sue a tenant for rent arrears in the Magistrates Court, Civil Division.

 Security deposit (bond)